adkinsakeem/J-Simplified-SQL-API/README.md

 JSimpleSQL.selectRSExecute(); = Use to send the requested query and have it return in "ResultSet" format.
 JSimpleSQL.selectJSONExecute(); = Use to send the requested query and have it return in "JSON" format.
 JSimpleSQL.selectExecute(); = Use to send the requested query and have it return in "String" format.
-JSimpleSQL.selectStringExecute(); = Same as the "JSimpleSQL.selectExecute();" function.Use to send the requested query and have it return in "String" format.
+JSimpleSQL.selectStringExecute(); = Same as the "JSimpleSQL.selectExecute();" function.
+Use to send the requested query and have it return in "String" format.
 JSimpleSQL.fullStatement("Enter SQL code."); Use to directly enter any SQL code directly.